dtudk/pythonsupport-page/docs/install/windows/manual.rst

 Otherwise do the following:

-• Search for Miniconda PowerShell promt on your computer and open it up. (if you cannot find it, try to install Miniconda again)
+• Search for Miniconda PowerShell promt on your computer and open it up.
+(If you cannot find it, try to install Miniconda again)
 • After opening the Miniconda shell, type ``conda init`` and press enter.
 • Open up PowerShell again and verify that you now see ``(base)``.
 • Finally type ``idle`` in PowerShell and press enter.
-This should open up a new window in which you will able to run python code.
+This should open up a new window in which you will able to run Python code.

 Now ensure the following: